kestra-io/docs/content/blogs/2023-11-15-kestra-sqs.md

 If you want to build scalable, reliable, and fault-tolerant applications/APIs in 2023 and beyond, queues might be just what you're looking for.
 They provide you with a stupidly simple mechanism for **building large-scale and distributed applications**.
 With the rise of cloud computing in recent years, it makes sense to provision and maintain your queues in cloud environments - using [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/), for example.

 But that's not the only practical implementation of queues, of course.
-You can also use them with [Kestra](https://github.com/kestra-io/kestra), our orchestration platform, to push and read messages directly from your flows.
+You can also use them with [Kestra](https://github.com/kestra-io/kestra), our orchestration platform, to trigger a flow execution when a new message is added to the queue.
+You can also push and read messages directly from your flows.
 This way, you can publish messages to SQS that has one or multiple consumers attached to it, or, your Kestra flow can serve as consumers itself - it's up to you and your specific needs.

-Today's article will refresh your memory on the importance of queues in modern-day applications and will give you practical examples of **how to connect an AWS SQS queue to Kestra** - both for pushing and processing messages.
+Today's article will refresh your memory on the importance of queues in modern-day applications and will give you practical examples of **how to connect an AWS SQS queue to Kestra** - for pushing and processing messages, and also triggering a flow execution when a new message arrives.

 ---

 ## The Role of Message Queues in Modern Applications and APIs
 Imagine you've created a machine learning model that automatically **detects fraud based on credit card transactions**, are are now using it on a large scale in your company.
-You've probably written the whole thing in Python, and exposed the logic as a REST API with libraries like Flask, Django, or FastAPI:
+The technology you've used for the job is irrelevant, but you've likely decided to expose the predictive functionality as a REST API.
+Here's what the architecture of your app might look like:

 ![Image 1 - Architecture example 1](/blogs/2023-11-15-kestra-sqs/1.png)